What’s a Coronectomy?

 Another advantage of a wisdom teeth extraction alternative is the reduced risk of trauma to nearby tissues, which helps to enhance healing time and lower the risk of complications like dry socket or nerve injury.
 By preserving the healthy root structure, patients experience a less invasive procedure, resulting in a smoother recovery.

-To determine whether a wisdom teeth extraction alternative is the best approach, our Southlake, TX oral surgeon will perform a detailed evaluation, including a CT scan of your jaws to assess the position of the teeth, roots, and surrounding structures.
-During your consultation, he will thoroughly explain the pros and cons of both a traditional extraction and a coronectomy to help you make an informed decision about your treatment.
+To determine whether a wisdom teeth extraction alternative is the right option, our Oral Surgery Southlake will perform a thorough evaluation, including a CT scan to assess the position of your teeth, roots, and surrounding structures.
+During your consultation, your doctor will review the benefits and considerations of both a traditional extraction and a coronectomy, helping you make a confident, informed decision about your care.

 Is Coronectomy a Common Option?